n1akai/n1akai/README.md

 <h2 align="center">Hi 👋!
-My name is Saad and I'm a Full-Stack Developer, from Morocco</h2>
+My name is Saad and I'm a Software Developer, from Morocco</h2>

 ###